DreamPast/libul/README.md

 Some header-only utility files, no configuration required, ready to use.

-Most of the header files can be used under C89/C++98, some features require some platform support, these will be determined through macros.
+In the main directory, most of the header files can be used under C89/C++98, but some features may require some platform support, which will be determined through macros.

+The "hpp" directory includes some C++ header files to provide a simple wrapper for the header file in the main directory.
+These files won't deliberately reduce the demand for the standard C++ version.

+## Files Overview

+### Main Directory

 | Header Files | Introduction                                                 |
 | ------------ | ------------------------------------------------------------ |